MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js3d.md

 ### 3. Making the maze

-While staring at a cube is breathtaking, what’s even more beautiful is a whole maze made out of cubes!
+While staring at a cube is breathtaking, what’s even better is a whole maze made out of cubes!
 It’s a pretty well-known secret in the games community that one of the quickest ways to creating a level is by placing cubes all over with a 2D array.

 ![maze made with a 2D array](images/dinomap.png)